snowplow-archive/snowplow.github.com/_posts/2014-05-15-introducing-self-describing-jsons.md

    be one of the predefined values.<br />
 </blockquote>

 Phew!
 What this means in short is that we should create a JSON Schema document defining our `self` extension to JSON Schema.
+This will become the new master JSON Schema (indicated with `$schema`) for all self-describing JSON Schemas.

 We have done this and made this available at this URI:

 [http://iglucentral.com/schemas/com.snowplowanalytics.self-desc/schema/jsonschema/1-0-0] [self-desc-schema]